cherstewart/JSHomes-Platform/README.md

 JSHomes relies on a lot of open source technology.
 Contributing to any of these projects will help us to build a better platform for users in all of the training centers.

 Our courses and documentation are produced using Markdown.
 Our content management is currently handled with WordPress.
+Our custom feature work is done with JavaScript, [Node.js](https://github.com/joyent/node), and [React](http://facebook.github.io/react/).

 ## Contributing